 All you need to know about Rijeka Airport on the island of Krk: flights, transfers, bus routes, parking and a guide to the airport facilities.

-Rijeka may not be the biggest airport in Croatia, but with some 3 million people within a 2-hour drive, as well as its status at the 2020 European City of Culture, it is becoming increasingly popular.
+Rijeka may not be the biggest airport in Croatia, but with some 3 million people within a 2-hour drive, as well as its status at the 2020 European City of Culture, it was becoming increasingly popular.
 Pula and Trieste are just an hour away, and 90 minutes will bring you to the capitals of Zagreb and Ljubljana.
 Venice and Zadar, Graz and Split – the geographical location is very favourable.
 Here is what you need to know about using Rijeka Airport.

 - Getting from the airport to Rijeka by bus